zachariahmilby/funky-fresh/README.md

    Custom color: agu_blue
 ```

-This will set the Matplotlib runtime parameters to match those of the AAS
+This will set the Matplotlib runtime parameters to match those of the AGU
 journals (appropriate line weights, Times New Roman font, etc.).
 It will also
 print out some information about the style, which is useful if you want to know
 what figure sizes you should choose from, the default line width and any custom